Need Help? Give us a call.

-In 2015, millennials officially surpassed baby boomers as the largest living generation—and for developed nations, data suggests that the modern population growth spike is far from over.
+In 2015, millennials officially surpassed baby boomers as the largest living generation.
+Although they are deferring parenthood for longer than previous generations, they eventually want to have kids.
+In fact, in 2016, 1.2 million millennials became first-time mothers.
+And millennials’ parenting attitude is involved and intense.
 For small business owners, this means exactly one thing: kids everywhere.
 And those kids represent business opportunities just waiting to be capitalized on.

 Check out these child-oriented consumer needs that your future small business could fill:

-With new babies being born at record rates, the need for post-pregnancy and newborn related services continues to grow.
-Doulas and lactation consultants, in particular, are in demand for new mothers, and both business options have relatively low overhead requirements beyond education and certification.
+The need for post-pregnancy and newborn-related services continues to grow.
+Demand for doulas and lactation consultants, in particular, have risen among new mothers, and both business options have relatively low overhead requirements beyond education and certification.

 While the number of children in the United States grows, shrinking budgets for education mean that both traditional academics and enrichment subjects like music, art, and athletics have taken a significant hit.

 As a result, more parents are turning to private businesses for enrichment activities outside of school.
-Business is looking good for gymnastics centers, music schools, swimming instructors, kids’ yoga teachers, and more.
+Business is looking good for gymnastics centers, music schools, swimming instructors, kids’ yoga teachers, and other child-centered activities.
 If you have a skill that could be easily taught to young students, you might already have a profitable business in the making!